-Fondazione IRCCS - Istituto Nazionale
+Fondazione IRCCS - Istituto Nazionale dei Tumori di Milano

 The National Cancer Institute (INT) of Milan has always supported the OECI because we are convinced that collaboration and intensive networking among cancer institutes are essential to face the complex challenge posed by cancer to patients, healthcare stakeholders and society.
-Together with
+Together with the other OECI members, we are proud to contribute by delineating and pursuing a common strategy in the battle against cancer and in the fight against inequalities in treatment within Europe.